 Maria Shin, Pharm.D., BCGP, BCPS

 Dr. Maria Shin obtained her Doctorate of Pharmacy from Ernest Mario School of Pharmacy at Rutgers University in 2008.
-Following graduation, Dr. Shin completed a PGY-1 Pharmacy Practice Residency at Kingsbrook Jewish Medical Center in Brooklyn, New York.
-She then completed a PGY-2 Geriatrics Residency at Central Arkansas Veterans Healthcare System in Little Rock, Arkansas.
+Following graduation, Dr. Shin completed a PGY-1 Pharmacy Practice Residency at Kingsbrook Jewish Medical Center in Brooklyn, NY.
+She then completed a PGY-2 Geriatrics Residency at Central Arkansas Veterans Healthcare System in Little Rock, AR.
 During Dr. Shin’s residency programs, she served as a clinical instructor at Arnold & Marie Schwartz College of Pharmacy at Long Island University and The University of Arkansas for Medical Sciences College of Pharmacy.
-Dr. Shin is an assistant professor for the Clinical and Administrative Sciences Department at Sullivan University College of Pharmacy in Louisville, Kentucky from 2010 until 2019.
-She currently is a Clinical Pharmacy Specialist in Internal Medicine at the Robley Rex VA Medical Center.
+Following her residency trainings, Dr. Shin was an assistant professor for the Clinical and Administrative Sciences Department at Sullivan University College of Pharmacy in Louisville, Kentucky from 2010 until 2019.
+She currently is a Clinical Pharmacy Specialist in Internal Medicine at the Robley Rex VA Medical Center in Louisville, Kentucky.